Author: Michal Szymanski

 2. Event Action

-Event Action is actually event itself.
+An Event Action is actually an event itself.

-Event Action example: Navbar Link 3
+An Event Action example: Navbar Link 3

 3. Event Label

-Event Label example: Navbar
+An Event Label example: Navbar

 We'll create the following events for the analysis: